MingxiLii/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. candidate in Transpotation Engineering
+role: Ph.D. candidate in Transportation Engineering

 # Organizations/Affiliations to show in About widget
 organizations: